Fin Whale Facts

-The Fin Whale is the second largest known creature on Earth.
-Imagine how they glide through the water for their size.
+- Most notably, the amazing Fin Whale is the second largest known creature on Earth.
+Imagine how it glides through the water for its size.
 Only the blue whale is larger.

-- The typical coloring is a brownish-gray on the upper side and lighter on the underside
+Also, the typical coloring for most individuals consists of a brownish-gray on the upper side and lighter on the underside of the mammal.

 Fin Whale Distribution, Habitat, and Ecology

-The Fin Whale is one of the creatures popular as a cosmopolitan species – they live in every major ocean, from the tropics to the polar regions.
+Firstly, the Fin Whale is one of the creatures popular as a cosmopolitan species – it lives in every major ocean, from the tropics to the polar regions.